 The League of Women Voters of San Francisco is a truly grassroots organization that sets its agenda through the Program Planning process.
 Every year, members help choose areas of focus for the League of Women Voters of San Francisco.
 Please see the details about our current initiatives below.

-The California Schools and Local Communities Funding Act restores $11 billion for schools, community colleges and other vital community services, including emergency responder services, parks, libraries, health clinics, trauma centers, affordable housing, homeless services, and roads.
+The California Schools and Local Communities Funding Act (2020 state ballot initiative) will restore $11 billion annually for schools, community colleges and other vital community services, including emergency responder services, parks, libraries, health clinics, trauma centers, affordable housing, homeless services, and roads.

 The San Francisco Police Department has hundreds of reform initiatives.
 You deserve clear explanations of what these reforms will do.
 How are they prioritized?
 Who is responsible?
 Why are we making these changes?
 How will this impact my life?
 What about my neighbor’s life?
 How do we know if a reform is working?
 What if some people benefit, but other people suffer?
 Your questions and comments on policing practices will change what happens.

 Download our Police in San Francisco FAQ Flyer.

 If you are interested in getting involved with this initiative, please email firstname.lastname@example.org.

 San Francisco Administrative Code Chapter 67—the Sunshine Ordinance—is San Francisco’s open government law, enacted in 1993 by the Board of Supervisors and signed by former Mayor Frank Jordan.
 San Francisco voters amended and approved the current version of the Ordinance in November 1999 as Proposition G. The ordinance is based on the California Public Records Act and the state open meetings law, which is known as the Ralph M. Brown Act.
 It draws additional authority from Article I, Section 3 of the California Constitution and is intended to ensure and broaden the public’s access to local government guaranteed by state law.